Bahramshah

-Al-Malik al-Amjad Bahramshah was the Ayyubid emir of Baalbek between 1182–1230 (578–627 AH).
+Al-Malik al-Amjad Bahramshah was the Kurdish Ayyubid emir of Baalbek between 1182–1230 (578–627 AH).

 Reign

 Bahramshah succeeded his father Farrukhshah as ruler of the minor emirate of Baalbek and had an unusually long reign for an Ayyubid ruler.
 Baalbek was a marcher domain at the time of the Crusades and Bahramshah's main role was to provide a speedy military response to any threats from the County of Tripoli. as well as supporting larger campaigns against the Zengids of Aleppo.

 In the complex political and military world of the Ayyubids, relationships between extended family members and between individual emirates and other, smaller estates were of critical importance.
 The cornerstone of Bahramshah's long rule was the close alliance with his larger and more powerful neighbor, Damascus.
 At some time in 1228 (625 AH) one of Bahramshah's sons conspired with al-Aziz Uthman of Banyas, son of al-Adil I and some members of the Baalbek garrison to remove Bahramshah and replace him with al-Aziz Uthman.
 The plan was not executed well, and Bahramshah was able to call on an-Nasir Dawud in Damascus for support.
 An-Nasir demanded that al-Aziz withdraw and Bahramshah remained in control of the city.